towns and cities

 Mortes (Gard - Languedoc)

-(Photo top of page) A mediaeval bastide city, Aigues Mortes,
+(Photo top of page) A medieval bastide city, Aigues Mortes,

 once a Mediterranean